Let’s Talk About the Novel Coronavirus

-If you get a test outside of the hospital, you’ll likely receive a nasal swab (called a nasopharyngeal swab by the pros).
+If you get a viral diagnostic test outside of the hospital, you’ll likely receive a nasal swab (called a nasopharyngeal swab by the pros).
 For this one, the tester takes a sample from your nose using a special swab.
 You might’ve had this done for the flu.
 It can be unpleasant because it feels like the wire-like swab goes deep into your nose.

 If you end up at the hospital without having been tested first, healthcare professionals might use a different method of testing.
 They’ll decide which test is best based on your abilities (if you’re unconscious, for instance, any test that requires your assistance, like coughing into a cup, isn’t possible) and their preferences.
 The testing options include: